PrivacyStreams/PrivacyStreams.github.io/get_started.md

 For Android 6.0+, apps must request permissions at runtime, including checking whether permissions are granted, prompting users to grant the permissions and handling users' access control decisions.
 With Android standard APIs, these are often headache.

-In PrivacyStreams, configuring permissions can be much easier, follow the steps below:
+In PrivacyStreams, configuring permissions can be much easier.
+Follow the steps below:

 1. Write your pipeline, and cache the exception;
-2. Print the exception, and you will see what permission is needed;
+2. Print the exception, and you will see which permissions are needed;
 3. Add the needed permissions to `AndroidManifest.xml`.

 That's it.
 PrivacyStream will automatically generate a dialog to ask users to grant permissions.
 If not granted, there will be a `PrivacyStreamsException`.